-D. Share-based compensation
+C. Share based compensation

-Other than outlined above, Rent.com.au Limited paid no share-based compensation during the year.
+Other than outlined above, Rent.com.au Limited paid no share-based compensation to KMP during the year and there were no new performance rights or options granted to KMP for the year ended 30 June 2018.

-E. Additional Information
+D. Additional Information